manningstinson/holbertonschool-simple_shell/docs/getline.md

 ## `sigintHandler` Function

-The `sigintHandler` function blocks Ctrl-C and handles the corresponding signal.
+The `sigintHandler` function enhances user experience by blocking Ctrl-C. It responds gracefully by displaying a newline character and the shell prompt, maintaining a user-friendly environment within the Simple Shell program.

 ```c
 /**